back to buchty.net

 0 Halt Oscillator

 This is a r/w bit and is set to 1 to halt the oscillator.
 Certain modes (one-shot, sync, swap) will halt the oscillator and set this bit automatically after completion.
-If an oscillator either is running or should be forced to run, this bit is cleared.
+If an oscillator is running or should be forced to run, this bit is cleared.

 • Wavetable Size Registers ($c0+n)